feats/hello-garden/readme.md

 - Garden: All examples use deprecated syntax.
 - Garden Console displays blank page for Logs.
 - Garden does not cleanup the module build directories, so to make sure that, say, the `include` actually includes what is needed, you need to manually clean the build dirs.
+- Find a way to make Garden dashboard use the same port.
 - Google Storage: gs://cf7de674b9c84a08b9725fa3ac833ffd
 - https://kubernetes.io/docs/reference/kubectl/docker-cli-to-kubectl/
 - buildbot.net